-From twelve miles of the Merrimack River for boating, to eight lakes and ponds for swimming and fishing, to skiing, snowboarding, ice skating, kart racing, and five golf courses - Discover year 'round recreation fun in Haverhill today!
+From twelve miles of the Merrimack River for boating, to eight lakes and ponds for swimming and fishing, to skiing, snowboarding, ice skating, and five golf courses - Discover year 'round recreation fun in Haverhill today!

 When you discover Haverhill, you’ll discover there is something for everyone in every season.
 With twelve miles of the Merrimack River for boating, hiking and eagle viewing to eight lakes and ponds for swimming and fishing, to skiing, snowboarding, ice skating, kart racing, movies, music, and five golf courses – Discover year ’round recreation fun in Haverhill today!

 Take a stroll or take a seat, but do stop and enjoy the sights of the Merrimack River.
 Commanding spectacular river views, there are several parks along the Merrimack (see list) that are open to walkers, joggers and sightseers.

 Public boat docks downtown and at the Crescent Yacht Club encourage boaters to visit the historic restaurant district and experience incredible public art and architecture.
 A public boat launch provides access to the river for canoes, kayaks and powerboats.

 The Merrimack River is navigable from downtown Haverhill downstream to Newburyport for powerboats, wave runners, non-power boats and sailboats (depending on the size of the mast).
 Upstream provides great adventures for kayaks, canoes and other shallow water boats.